 Who Is Eligible for Monoclonal Antibody Therapy?

-According to the authorizations from the FDA, only high-risk patients who have tested positive for COVID-19 and have mild to moderate COVID symptoms can receive monoclonal antibody therapy.
+According to the FDA, bebtelovimab is only available to patients who are at high risk for progression to severe COVID-19, have tested positive for COVID-19, have mild to moderate COVID-19 symptoms and for whom alternative COVID-19 treatments are not accessible or clinically appropriate.
 Adults who meet at least one of the following criteria are defined as high risk by the FDA:

 - Have chronic kidney disease

 - Have diabetes

 - Have immunosuppressive disease

 - Are currently receiving immunosuppressive treatment (for example, cancer patients or transplant patients)

 - Have chronic lung disease (for example, chronic obstructive pulmonary disease (COPD), moderate to severe asthma, interstitial lung disease, cystic fibrosis or pulmonary hypertension)